medullan/mautic/README.md

      git checkout 1.0.0
      ```

-  2. When explicitly upgrading to a new version of Mautic - as opposed to applying to patch implementing a new feature which will not require a Mautic version change - update version information in `app/AppKernel.php` and `app/version.txt` to match new tag
+  2. When explicitly upgrading to a new version of Mautic - as opposed to applying a patch or implementing a new feature which will not require a Mautic version change - update version information in `app/AppKernel.php` and `app/version.txt` to match new tag

   3. Exec into Mautic container and run release script: